 LED Headlights On Film

 How much LED headlights affect the image of vehicles on film?
 It’s hard to say, really, since today there is still a mix of both LED headlights and halogen headlights on the road.
 It may be several years before we see the full impact of LED headlights in movies.
 However, we feel that in the long run, LED headlights will be better for cinematography.
 Whether or not the new look of LEDs is visually appealing is obviously a subjective matter, but most people tend to favor the new technology.

 Stay tuned to the big screen to see the latest action flick, which may very well feature your favorite Hollywood star cruising down the beach in his ATV, LED light bar at high beam, blasting aliens out of the water.

 If you have been to the movies at least a couple of times during the last 25 years, then chances are good that you have seen the work of Bruce Adams, a specialist of dental implants and prosthetic dental effects in movies.
 Although, you won’t find Bruce on a sound stage, because he creates his wonderful Hollywood magic in an off-the-set dental laboratory.
 Hollywood is a second home to Adams, as he still maintains his primary practice back in Indianapolis.
 Adams is what is known as [Read More…]

 This week in our flashback movie series, we take a look at a classic fishing movie from 1992 titled, “A River Runs Through It.”
-This is a movie about two brothers who love to fly fish, before the times of fancy, cheap portable fish finder or depth finders, in beautiful Montana.
+This is a movie about two brothers who love to fly fish, before the times of fancy muskie rod and reel combos, in beautiful Montana.